The standard is based on Elastic Common Schema (ECS), with all deviations and clarifications noted below.

 values shall be reused whenever appropriate.
 See event.module

-guidelines for more guidelines.
+guidelines for more guidelines.event.dataset

 shall either: